Pinoy Travel: How to Get a US Visa from the Philippines

 Need help getting started?

-With a flourishing community of around four million Filipinos, it’s with no doubt that the United States is one of our most visited countries.
-Here are the basics on getting a US visa.
+With a flourishing community of around four million Filipinos, it’s no doubt that the United States is one of our most visited countries.
+Here are the basics of the US visa application process in the Philippines.

 Your Visa Type